- Use and disclosure

 - assist government and law enforcement agencies or regulators where permitted by law.

-BDM operates within the privacy requirements of the Births, Deaths and Marriages Registration Act 1996 (the Act) and other relevant legislation.
+BDM operates within the privacy requirements of the Births, Deaths and Marriages Registration Act 1996 (the Act).
 Under the Act, BDM must, as far as practicable, protect people from unjustified intrusions on their privacy.
+Other relevant legislation also applies, including the:

-Personal information is information (including numbers and images) that can be linked to an identifiable living person.
-A subset of personal information is sensitive information which includes information about an identifiable living person including racial or ethnic origin, religious affiliations, sexual preferences or practices and criminal record.
+Personal information is information that can be linked to an identifiable living person.
+It includes numbers and images.
+A subset of personal information is sensitive information.
+Sensitive information includes information about an identifiable living person including:

-BDM collects personal, health and sensitive information for the purposes of fulfilling its legislative and administrative functions.
+BDM collects personal, health and sensitive information so that it can fulfil its legislative and administrative functions.
 The type of information BDM collects depends on the nature of your contact with BDM.

 BDM may collect information: